-In 1940, with war looming, the Academy was relocated Enrollment at Cal Maritime has grown steadily in to the Ferry Building in San Francisco.
-During World recent years in response to the industry demand for War II, the course of study was accelerated to only 17 skilled, motivated and well trained mariners.
-Today months, with many graduating cadets serving in the enrollment stands at about 1,100 full-time equivalent war.
-(FTE) students.
+On October 10, 1939, the California Nautical School changed its name to The California Maritime Academy.
+In 1940, with war looming, the Academy was relocated to the Ferry Building in San Francisco.
+During World War II, the course of study was accelerated to only 17 months, with many graduating cadets serving in the war.